 The possible claims that can arise from an office romance are virtually endless.
 A subordinate employee may claim that he or she consented to a sexual relationship because he or she was threatened with a demotion or pay cut.
 Third parties may take note of the relationship and challenge any preferential treatment that the superior is displaying.
 Most commonly, the former lovebirds may clash after a breakup and either harass one another while at work, or fabricate workplace sexual harassment to retaliate against an ex.

 (To learn more about these types of legal issues, see our section on Discrimination and Harassment Laws.)

-We spend nearly a third of our adult lives at work, making workplace relationships nearly unavoidable.
-Sometimes at the onset of a romance feelings can cloud judgement and employees may fail to see the conflict of interest at hand and the distractions the relationship will bring forward.
-When a workplace relationship does arise, the relationship should never be between the boss and subordinate, among coworkers who work directly together or between an employee and a vendor.
-Employees who embark on a relationship together should be aware of issues that may arise including favoritism, discrimination and the chance of a hostile work environment.
+Even if workplace relationships are inevitable, they shouldn't take place between boss and subordinate, among coworkers who work directly together, or between an employee and a vendor.
+The potential for conflicts of interest in these relationships is just too great.
+Employees who embark on a relationship together should be aware of issues that may arise, including favoritism, discrimination and the chance of a hostile work environment.

 Companies are steering away from addressing office romance in their employee policies.
 An employer that tries to directly dictate who their employees may or may not have a romantic relationship with can land in a legal gray area.

 Instead of "anti-fraternization" or "no-dating" policies, policies that prohibit sexual harassment and discrimination -- and encourage employees to come forward with complaints -- are encouraged.
 This way, if an office romance does lead to harassment, the employer will have notice of the problem and be able to take action.